 I don't consider my effort will result in a solution to the question only a way for me to gain an understanding using the tools I have at hand.

-During this process I used several books and made use of on-line classes.
-Some of these are:
+During this process I used several books and made use of on-line classes:

 - Neuroscience - Bear, Conne and Paradiso